PILL-CoDe: Inverse Design of Polypills via Automatic Differentiation for Prescribed Drug-Release Kinetics: Results

 \subsection{Effect of Initialization}

-Having demonstrated the necessity of multi-material optimization, we now investigate the influence of design initialization on optimization result.
+Having demonstrated the necessity of multi-material {inverse design}, we now investigate the influence of design initialization on optimization result.
 Given the inherent non-convexity and non-linearity of the coupled dissolution-transport problem, we anticipate that the optimization landscape contains multiple distinct local minima.

 To explore this, we first initialize the phase distribution using a supershape parametrization corresponding to a highly lobed geometry (referred to as the ``spike'' design).
 We prescribe the complex target release profile shown in \Cref{fig:fig_results_convergence}.
 The specific parameter bounds for this initialization are detailed in \Cref{table:supershape_bounds}.